Peter Salmon and Eveline Lubbers / Undercover Research Group,

 We now know that all of these things have been done regularly by undercover officers.

-It is important to remember that while there might be commonalities among the way undercovers operate, there are as many differences, particularly around what they seek to achieve: some directly facilitate a group, while others seek to destroy it, for instance.
+It is important to remember that while there might be commonalities among the way undercovers operate, there are also as many differences, particularly around what they seek to achieve: some directly facilitate a group, while others seek to destroy it, for instance.

 Furthermore, not all undercover stories are exactly the same, there will be variations: so not fitting the pattern does not necessarily put someone in the clear either.
-Apart from that, other forms of infiltration (by security services or corporations, or through informers) will have very different patterns.
+Apart from that, other forms of infiltration (by security services or corporations, or through informers) will show very different patterns.
 If you have any questions or concerns or want to run unusual situations by us, do get in contact.

 The nature of this work means all our experience and research is about historical undercovers, all prior to 2011 and all about those who have been extracted from their role.
 As this tradecraft is exposed, the police will have to change tactics to some degree.